NXT: New Year's Evil (2023): Preliminary matches

 The television special began with Tony D'Angelo (accompanied by Channing "Stacks" Lorenzo) taking on Dijak to determine the number one contender for the NXT North American Championship.
 During the match, Lorenzo interfered in the match, only to be handcuffed to the ropes by Dijak.
-In the end, while D'Angelo was arguing with Lorenzo about taking the bullet for D'Angelo, Dijak performed a Cyclone Boot on D'Angelo to become the number one contender for the title and the match was later scheduled for NXT Vengeance Day.
+In the end, while D'Angelo was arguing with Lorenzo about taking the bullet for D'Angelo, Dijak performed a Cyclone Boot on D'Angelo to become the number one contender for the title.

 Next, The Creed Brothers (Brutus Creed and Julius Creed) were scheduled to take on Indus Sher (Sanga and Veer Mahaan).
 However, Sanga revealed that Veer wasn't there and instead, Jinder Mahal made his return.
 Mahal and Sanga then attacked The Creed Brothers.

 The second match was the gauntlet match to determine the number one contenders for the NXT Tag Team Championship.
 Pretty Deadly (Kit Wilson and Elton Prince) picked their first opponents as two enhancement talents, "The Rockers" (Jimmy Jackson and Brian Williams).
 Wilson and Prince eliminated The Rockers following Spilt Milk before Malik Blade and Edris Enofé entered next.
 As Blade attempted a pinning combination on Prince, Wilson reversed the pin to eliminated Enofé and Blade.
 Josh Briggs and Brooks Jensen were supposed to enter last, however, they were found beaten down, and a returning Gallus (Mark Coffey and Wolfgang) took their place.
 Gallus performed an Enziguri/Bodyslam combination on Prince, and Wolfgang pinned him to become the number one contenders for the NXT Tag Team Championship.

 Following this, footage was shown of Carmelo Hayes and Trick Williams in Apollo Crews' cafe, and Hayes writing a diary about being himself.
 Hayes and Williams talked about taking Crews down before drinking coffee.